dlt-hub/dlt/docs/website/docs/general-usage/credentials/setup.md

 ## Vaults

 Vault integration methods vary based on the vault type.
-For an example involving [GCP credentials](#GCP-Credentials), refer to our documentation.
+Check out our example involving [Google Cloud Secrets Manager](../../walkthroughs/add_credentials.md#retrieving-credentials-from-google-cloud-secret-manager).
-For other vault integrations you are welcome to [contact sales](https://dlthub.com/contact-sales) to learn about our paid tools designed for data platform teams.
+For other vault integrations you are welcome to [contact sales](https://dlthub.com/contact-sales) to learn about our [building blocks for data platform teams(https://dlthub.com/product/data-platform-teams#secure)].
-Tools include integration with vaults, ensuring your data remains secure while maintaining user autonomy.

 ## secrets.toml and config.toml